apostolidhs/klark-js/README.md

 A package management system based on Plugins and dependency injection for NodeJS applications.

-KlarkJS is a novel system for NodeJS module managment that handles the creation of the modules, resolve their internal and external dependencies, and provide them to other modules.
+KlarkJS is a novel system for NodeJS module dependency management that handles the creation of the modules, resolves their internal and external dependencies, and provides them to other modules.

 It works with dependency injection based on function parameters in order to define the components dependencies.
-This architecture decreases dramatically the boiler plate code of an ordinary node js application.
+This architecture decreases dramatically the boiler plate code of an ordinary NodeJS application.

 We inspired from 2 main tools: